NEMSLinux/nems-docs/docs/accessories/dhtsensors.rst

 If you see **S** on one side and **-** on the other, your board is a KY-015.
 If, your board shows **+ OUT -**, it is not a KY-015, but is a DHT11 PCB.
-If that's the case, wiring this way will likely fry your sensor, so please make sure you are indeed using a KY-015.
+If that's the case, wiring this way may damage your sensor, so please make sure you are indeed using a KY-015.

 .. figure:: ../img/dia_KY-015_DHT_RPi_GPIO.png